popeindustries/buddy/README.md

 - **before**, **after**, **afterEach**: hooks for modifying the build process

-- **boilerplate**: a flag to specify inclusion of [simpler-browser-require](https://github.com/popeindustries/simpler-browser-require) source code in the .js output file.

-- **bootstrap**: a flag to specify that the entry-point .js module be automatically `require`'d to force application startup.
+- **bootstrap**: a flag to specify that the entry-point .js module should be lazily evaluated (default value is `true`, triggering evaluation on load.
+Set to `false` if you want to lazily evaluate by calling `require('myModule')` manually).

 - **label**: an arbitrary name to use for matching when using the `--grep` subcommand